Lulloooo/ValueAtRisk-estimation/VaR-mark.md

     ##        m        s       df
     ## 0.000784 0.006395 2.727239

-Note that the degree of freedom are added to match the kurtosis of the data.The next step is to simulate 100,000 numbers with the same properties from the standardized student-t with mean m, standard deviation s and degrees of freedom df.
+Note that the degrees of freedom are added to match the kurtosis of the data.The next step is to simulate 100,000 numbers with the same properties from the standardized student-t with mean m, standard deviation s and degrees of freedom df.